Spaced repetition memory systems can be used to develop conceptual understanding

 This is one important retort to Many people view memory as unimportant to deep creative work.

-It’s worth noting, too, that the cogpsy basis of spaced repetition (the Testing effect) has been demonstrated for conceptual knowledge as well as for declarative knowledge (see Karpicke and Blunt, 2011), with some potential moderators for complex information (van Gog and Sweller, 2015).
+It’s worth noting, too, that the cogpsy basis of spaced repetition (the Testing effect) has been demonstrated for conceptual knowledge as well as for declarative knowledge (see Karpicke and Blunt, 2011).
+But should you practice integrative tasks for conceptual learning instead of atomic tasks (per Spaced repetition memory prompts should usually focus on one atomic unit)?
+Probably, at least in part: How complex should tasks be for test-enhanced learning?

 It’s possible that this type of information may be much “cheaper” to remember with spaced repetition schedules: Conceptual information may have much slower optimal spaced repetition schedules.